 In the late spring of 1958, the eighth grade class of my Catholic School in Wisconsin made a weekend trip to visit the sights in and around Washington D.C.
 Being my first travel away from home, it was an interesting and very exciting experience which I will always treasure.

 In this article, I reflect on the train trip and the historical sights which I toured in and around our nation's Capitol.

 Preparation for Class Trip

-At the beginning of 1958, my Saint Thomas Aquinas School eighth grade teacher, Sister Salutaria, suggested a class trip to Washington D.C. prior to our graduation.
+At the beginning of 1958, my Saint Thomas Aquinas School eighth grade teacher, Sister Salutaria, suggested a class trip to Washington D.C. before our graduation.
 The chosen time frame was on a weekend in late May.
 We would depart by train on a Friday afternoon and return to Wisconsin on Monday morning.
 In Washington, we would learn about American history by visiting the White House, the Capitol Building, and even tour President Washington's estate at Mount Vernon, Virginia.